Illegal dumping: Limit access

-The majority of illegal dumpers engage in illicit waste disposal at night, as darkness helps them avoid detection.
-Installing lighting around known or potential illegal dumping sites deters the practice.
+Most violators dump waste at night because darkness helps them avoid detection.
+Consequently, lighting known or potential illegal dumping sites deters the practice.
 In Canada Bay, New South Wales, the city installed solar powered lights in dumping “hot spots”.
 Following installation of the lights, the city received fewer complaints regarding illegal dumping in those areas.

 Other methods of limiting access include re-landscaping and beautifying illegal dump sites.
 Adding aesthetic amenities such as grass, flowers, and benches demonstrates that the site is well maintained, discouraging dumpers.
 Additionally, increasing community use of the area will adjust locals’ perception of the site from dumping ground to valued open space.

 Adding barriers such as fencing, rocks, locked gates, and concrete blocks prevents offenders from accessing dump sites with their vehicles, completely deterring illegal dumping or reducing the volume of disposed materials.
 For example, Maitland, New South Wales erected fences around rural dumping sites prevented vehicles from gaining access.
 Continued monitoring 12 months later showed that 80% of dump sites protected by the fences experienced negligible illegal waste disposal activity.

 Increase surveillance and enforcement

-Increasing offenders’ risk of getting caught is also a way to combat illegal dumping.
+Increasing offenders’ risk of arrest is also a way to combat illegal dumping.
 The most common way to accomplish this is through surveillance measures, such as video cameras.
 Camera footage can help law enforcement officials identify dumpers while also collecting data on peak dumping periods.
 Installation of fake cameras has also been shown to be a deterrent.
 Police patrols, helicopter and plane surveillance, and community surveillance are also options for increasing risk.
-Police presence generally deters illegal activity, while community surveillance depends upon residents reporting known illegal dumpers to law enforcement for a monetary reward.
+A police presence generally deters illegal activity, while US community surveillance depends upon residents reporting known illegal dumpers to law enforcement for a reward.
 The cities of Los Angeles, Sacramento, and Oakland all implement similar reporting schemes.

 Cities can implement periodic compliance campaigns, which involve randomly conducted “crackdowns” by law enforcement.
 Increased police patrols, anti-dumping signage posted in known illegal disposal sites, random inspections of property, and publicity regarding convicted illegal dumpers and the use surveillance can deter illegal dumping.